CultureLabs-eG/era-translations/README.md

 ## What Languages?

-The language of the interviews is always the witness’ mother language, which compiles to the following list of „ERA“ languages:
+The language of the interviews is always the witness’ mother language, which compiles to the following list of „ERA languages“:

 	- French
 	- German